NextLevel/NextLevel/README.md

 Alternatively, drop the NextLevel [source files](https://github.com/NextLevel/NextLevel/tree/master/Sources) or project file into your Xcode project.

-## ARKit Capture
+## Important Configuration Note for ARKit and True Depth

-Starting with `0.8.0`, NextLevel provides ARKit capture in addition to AVFoundation.
-This enables a variety of new camera features while leveraging the existing recording capabilities and media management of NextLevel.

-An example of ARKit mode can be found in the NextLevel [examples](https://github.com/NextLevel/examples) repository, there are a couple components coming that I haven’t added yet – watch this space.

-ARKit capture is enabled with the inclusion of the Swift compiler flag `USE_ARKIT`, since Apple will [reject](https://github.com/NextLevel/NextLevel/issues/106) apps that link ARKit and do not use it.
+ARKit and the True Depth Camera software features are enabled with the inclusion of the Swift compiler flag `USE_ARKIT` and `USE_TRUE_DEPTH` respectively.

+Apple will [reject](https://github.com/NextLevel/NextLevel/issues/106) apps that link against ARKit or the True Depth Camera API and do not use them.

-If you use Cocoapods, you can include `-D USE_ARKIT` with the following `Podfile` addition or by adding it to your Xcode build settings.
+If you use Cocoapods, you can include `-D USE_ARKIT` or `-D USE_TRUE_DEPTH` with the following `Podfile` addition or by adding it to your Xcode build settings.

 ```ruby
   installer.pods_project.targets.each do |target|